Randhir200/powerful-nut-6425/README.md

 Everhour is a Non-govt company incorporated on 2010.
 This organisation has create the time and project management website that helps small and mid sized companies better organize their working hours

-As part of our construct week for group project in Unit 4 at Masai School, we were given to build the clone of the Dot & Key website.
+As part of our construct week for group project in Unit 6 at Masai School, we were given to build the clone of the Everhour website.

 ## Acknowledgements